The Actual TRUTH – Is Cozumel Safe?

-It’s only reasonable that you demand to be aware of the threats and risks when traveling to an unknown place.
+It’s only reasonable that you demand to know the actual truth – is Cozumel safe?
 The news media does not paint an actual picture of Cozumel.
 I will not start saying “fake news” but let us show you the data!

 Thousands of people visit sunny Cozumel each year and return home from a trouble-free trip.
 With a dose of common sense and some inside intel, you can too!
 I will examine everything you need to recognize.
 Despite the media headlines painting Mexico as a place rampant with corruption and drug disorder, my experience has been different.
 By choosing the same basic safeguards as you would travel anywhere (including metropolitan cities in the US), Cozumel is safe for you and your household.
 The Mexican government will not let millions of dollars slip through their network because the most prominent spots aren’t secure.